CodingKoopa/yamdi/README.md

 This should print something like `This server is running CraftBukkit version git-Spigot-f09662d-7c395d4 (MC: 1.13.2) (Implementing API version 1.13.2-R0.1-SNAPSHOT)` (It is supposed to say `CraftBukkit`.).

 ### Shutting the Server Down
-YAMDI properly traps the SIGINT and SIGTERM signals (sent when running `docker stop` / `docker-compose down` / `docker-compose stop` or sending `Ctrl` + `C` in a `docker-compose` session), and properly shuts down the server (saving worlds, shutting down plugins, etc.) when they are recieved.
+YAMDI properly traps the SIGINT and SIGTERM signals (sent when running `docker stop` / `docker-compose down` / `docker-compose stop` or sending `Ctrl` + `C` in a `docker-compose` session), and properly shuts down the server (saving worlds, shutting down plugins, etc.) when they are received.

 Conversely, when the server shuts down, the exit code of YAMDI will be equivalent to the exit code of the Java process, therefore YAMDI is compatible with Docker restart techniques:
 ```sh